artchitector/artchitect_pilot/README.md

 - no testing, neither manual nor automated

-- manual deployment with simple ssh-commands, crontasks
+- no deployment automation, manual ssh-commands and crontasks

 ### How Artchitect looks like: